openteams-ai/checkmaite/README.md

 `mkdocs build -d public`

 where `public` is the output folder.
 The main page in this case will be at `public/index.html`.

+NOTE: `mkdocs` does not follow pages that are being dynamically generated from `*ipynb` via the `mkdocs-juptyer` plugin.
+For this reason, building the docs displays several warnings that can be safely ignored.
+For example:
+`WARNING -  Doc file 'how-tos/index.md' contains a link 'dataset_analysis_configuration.html', but the target 'how-tos/dataset_analysis_configuration.html' is not found among documentation files.`